shrigulhane100/Pretrained-Image-Classifier-to-Identify-Dog-Breeds-using-Python/README.md

 ![dog_breed_main_pic](images/dog_breed_main_pic.jpg)

-The purpose of this project is to use a convolutional neural network (CNN) to predict dog breeds.
-The pipeline is the evaluation of an image as a dog or a human, then a prediction of which dog breed the dog is, or which dog breed the human most resembles.
+The purpose of this project is to use a Convolutional Neural Network (CNN) to predict dog breeds.
+The pipeline involves evaluating an image as either a dog or a human, then making a prediction of which dog breed the dog is, or which dog breed the human most resembles.

 ## Table of Contents